-- 51. The Finance Manager is responsible for ensuring the following reconciliations are performed each month, and that any reconciling or balancing amounts are cleared:
+- 50. The Finance Manager is responsible for ensuring the following reconciliations are performed each month, and that any reconciling or balancing amounts are cleared:

 - sales ledger control account

 - purchase ledger control account

 - payroll control account

 - VAT control account

 - all suspense accounts

 - bank balance per the nominal ledger to the bank statement

-- 52. The Finance Manager or Finance Director signs reconciliations as evidence of review, dependent on who has prepared the reconciliations. - 53.
-Any unusual or long outstanding reconciling items are brought to the attention of Finance Director and dealt with according to the bad debt limits in this manual.
+- 51. Any unusual or long outstanding reconciling items are brought to the attention of Finance Director and dealt with according to the bad debt limits in this manual.